-Baked Cinnamon Sugar Pumpkin Cake Donuts!
-This easy homemade recipe makes soft, delicious Pumpkin Donuts that are ready in under 30 minutes!
-Recipe makes 1 dozen donuts.
+Baked Pumpkin Donuts coated in cinnamon sugar!
+This easy homemade recipe makes 1 dozen soft, fluffy donuts that are ready in 30 minutes!
 One of the BEST Fall Pumpkin dessert recipes!
 If you love these donuts you’ll love my Cinnamon Sugar Pumpkin Muffins too!

 The dough for this recipe is a simple mixture of oil, eggs, sugar, pumpkin puree (here’s how to make homemade pumpkin puree), pumpkin pie spice, salt, baking powder, sugar, vanilla extract and flour.
 You’ll also need a little bit of cinnamon and extra sugar for the outside coating of the donuts.

 How To Make Baked Pumpkin Donuts